 The man-eating house from Something From The Nightside is a Stable Time Loop.We know that the house was sent by John's Enemies to try to eliminate him.
 However, we later learned that the Enemies who sent it probably couldn't have summoned it up from some far-distant dimension, as John assumed, because they were the last survivors of the Bad Future Lilith nearly brought about, barely able to strike at John in the past; had they still been capable of bridging the barriers between realities, you'd think they'd have fled to one rather than hung around in a desolate wasteland trying to change history.
 We know from the Lilith War that Walker cloned himself another house, which was killed by its intended prey, and that John's Enemies created the Harrowing from human corpses.
 So why couldn't they have created the house from the first novel out of the mangled remnants of Walker's clone?
 They send it after John in the past, he kills it with help from Suzie, Cathy and what-little remained of Joanna, and Walker's people collect the samples from which they'll clone the exact same house.

 John picked Walker's pocket at the party at the end of Judgement Day.The story "The Big Game" has John using the Portable Timeslip, yet Taylor is also still working as a P.I. and another character refers to Walker as if he's still running the Nightside.
 John first learned about the Timeslip-pocket watch in Just Another Judgement Day, and yet Walker still has both his job and the watch at the beginning of The Good, The Bad And The Uncanny.
 As word of Walker's death spreads like lightning between Uncanny and A Hard Day's Knight, with the latter starting out mere moments after the end of the former, the only way that John could be in possession of the watch before he killed Walker and took it is if he stole the thing, and Walker didn't reclaim it from him until after "The Big Game" happened.
-As Walker was dealing with his medical issues and was feeling generous towards John for saving the day, he let it slide for a while, but took his watch back in the few months between Judgement and Uncanny.
+As Walker was distracted by his medical issues, and still hoped that John would be tempted into accepting his job offer by the perks of owning such a watch, he let it slide for a while, but took his Portable Timeslip back in the short time between Judgement and Uncanny.